Does GDPR apply to sports clubs?

 GDPR isn’t just for big businesses

 The GDPR has been bubbling over in the business world for more than two years now.
 From Google, Facebook, Amazon, and Apple, to all of the banks, insurance companies and supermarkets.
-Many big organisations have teams of people dedicated to ensuring they will be compliant with GDPR by the 25th May 2018.
+Many big organisations had teams of people dedicated to ensuring they were compliant with GDPR by the 25th May 2018.

-We’ve been writing about GDPR for several months now on our blog, but we’re still encountering a lot of people in the sports world who mistakenly believe that GDPR will not affect them.
-The reality is though, it will.
+We’ve been writing about GDPR for well over a year now on our blog, but we’re still encountering a lot of people in the sports world who mistakenly believe that GDPR does not affect them.
+The reality is though, it does.
 It’s very important that every sports club owner, coach, manager and helper should at least be aware of GDPR.
 They should also have an understanding of how it will affect their club.

 "You’ll have to comply with the GDPR regardless of your size, if you process personal data."